Board of Trustees

 David M. Carlisle, MD, PhD

-President and CEO/ Acting Provost
+President and CEO

 Dr. Carlisle advocated for greater diversity within the health care industry as his career blossomed.
 His clinical work revolved around caring for the underserved.
-For many years Dr. Carlisle served as a volunteer doctor at the Venice Family Clinic.
+For many years Dr. Carlisle has served as a volunteer doctor at the Venice Family Clinic.
 The center, based on the west side of Los Angeles County and co-founded by CDU researcher Mayer Davidson, M.D., describes itself as the largest free clinic in the U.S.

-After graduating from Wesleyan University in Middletown, Connecticut in 1976, he then earned his Medical Degree in 1981 from Brown University; his Master of Public Health in 1988 from UCLA; and his Ph.D. in 1992 from UCLA’s School of Public Health.
+He earned his Medical Degree in 1981 from Brown University; his Master of Public Health in 1988 from UCLA; and his Ph.D. in 1992 from UCLA’s School of Public Health.
 While in Westwood, Dr. Carlisle earned a prestigious fellowship as a Robert Wood Johnson Foundation Clinical Scholar.
 Over the years, he published numerous papers, and spoke at many forums.
 A common theme has been health disparities and access to care.
 Dr. Carlisle and his spouse Dr. Sylvia Carlisle have a son, David and a daughter, Aimee.